Apraxed/Roblox-Modules-Master/Depreciated Scripts/Trello-based Bug Reports/README.md

 # BROKEN
-Trello has blocked Roblox API calls and therefore has broken this module
+Trello has blocked Roblox API calls and therefore has broken this module.
+The module has been removed from the Creator Marketplace.
+If this gets change gets reversed I have a local copy and will reupload it.
 <!--
 # Trello-based in-game bug reports